Leonard Bernstein: 1980s: A Quiet Place, and Tanglewood

+In the same year, the Vienna Philharmonic invited Leonard Bernstein to conduct their 1992 New Year's Concert with waltzes and polkas of the Strauss dynasty.
+He died fifteen months prior to the event.
+Carlos Kleiber was asked to step in.

 Personal life

 Bernstein had two younger siblings, Shirley and Burton.
 The three children lived with their parents, Samuel and Jennie, in the suburbs of Boston, Massachusetts, in a community of mostly Eastern European Jewish immigrants.

-Bernstein had asthma, and the condition kept him from serving in the military during World War II.
+Bernstein had asthma which kept him from serving in the military during World War II.
+He was classified 4-F for this condition and felt conflicted about his inability to serve.